How to Use Turmeric Soap in Cold Weather Without Drying Out Your Skin

 Should I skip exfoliating in winter when using turmeric soap?

-Don't skip entirely, but reduce frequency.
+Don't skip entirely, but reduce your frequency.
 Exfoliate once per week instead of twice.

-Gentle, occasional exfoliation still helps products absorb better without causing irritation.
+Gentle, occasional exfoliation still helps your products absorb better without causing irritation.

 Research & References

-• Journal of Clinical Medicine (2018): Study found hot water above 105°F significantly increases transepidermal water loss and disrupts skin barrier function.
+- Journal of Clinical Medicine (2018) — Hot water above 105°F significantly increases moisture loss through skin and disrupts barrier function.

-• British Journal of Dermatology (2019): Indoor humidity below 30% was associated with increased skin dryness, itching, and barrier damage in winter months.
+- British Journal of Dermatology (2019) — Indoor humidity below 30% was linked to increased skin dryness, itching, and barrier damage in winter.

-• International Journal of Cosmetic Science (2020): Moisturizer application within 3 minutes of bathing improved hydration levels by 30% compared to delayed application.
+- International Journal of Cosmetic Science (2020) — Moisturizer applied within 3 minutes of bathing improved hydration levels by 30% compared to delayed use.

-• Skin Research and Technology (2021): Curcumin demonstrated anti-inflammatory properties that support barrier repair in compromised skin.
+- Skin Research and Technology (2021) — Curcumin showed properties that may help support barrier repair in compromised skin.

 About AMVital's Winter-Friendly Formulas